aisgbnok/provisioning/scripts/README.md

 1. Select **Local Disk** and then select **Next**.

 For more information, see [To partition hard drives and prepare to apply images](https://docs.microsoft.com/windows-hardware/manufacture/desktop/configure-uefigpt-based-hard-drive-partitions?view=windows-11#to-partition-hard-drives-and-prepare-to-apply-images).

+## Windows Setup Edition Configuration

+The [`EI.cfg`](EI.cfg) configuration file ensures that Windows Setup always asks which Windows edition to install.

+> **Note**\
+> This file is configured for the "Retail" channel.
+For OEM installations, change to "OEM".

+1. Copy the [`EI.cfg`](EI.cfg) configuration file into the `\sources` directory on the Windows installation media.
+1. When using the installation media, Windows Setup will always ask what Windows edition (e.g., Home or Pro) to install.

+For more information, see [Windows Setup Edition Configuration and Product ID Files](https://docs.microsoft.com/windows-hardware/manufacture/desktop/windows-setup-edition-configuration-and-product-id-files--eicfg-and-pidtxt).